Installing and Activating the Theme

 Built in Theme Options

-The front page options allow you to customise your front page “Hello Message”.
-This message is displayed on the homepage template that you select when creating a new page.
+The front page options allow you to customise your front page gallery output.
+You can set how many gallery items to show on the homepage template.

-You can also turn on/off the homepage search and control the homepage gallery output settings.
+You can also turn on/off the homepage gallery filter.

 The style options allow you to change the basic front-end styling of the site.